konsoio/konso-valuetracking-clients-dotnet/README.md

 ⚠️ Prerequisites: *Konso account and created bucket*

-1. Install the library via NuGet or by manually referencing the assembly in your project.
+### Install the library via NuGet or by manually referencing the assembly in your project

 ```

 NuGet\Install-Package Konso.Clients.ValueTracking -Version 1.2.1

 ```

-2. Initialize the library with your API credentials and configuration settings.
+### Initialize the library with your API credentials and configuration settings

 Add config to `appsettings.json`: